reeceatkinson/VSElectricPurple/README.md

 # Electric Purple

-Electric Purple is a colour theme for VS Code that will brighten up your dev environment.

-From time to time I will publish updates which can be found in the "Changelog Section"
+Electric Purple is a colour theme for VS Code that will brighten up your dev environment it can be found in the Visual Studio Marketplace by searching "Electric Purple"

-You can share the theme with the link: https://reeceatkinson.github.io/electricpurple-website